 - Some residents ask for their drink if we are late

 - A resident who had a UTI every six weeks used the drinks diary (had capacity) and realised how little they were drinking.
 Increased fluids of own free will.
-Improvement noted in walking, social interaction and has been UTI-free for over five months
+Improvement noted in walking, social interaction and has been UTI-free for over eight months

 - Noticed improved skin integrity and fewer falls